SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

-Further evaluation discovered, that coming back to a parameter like 'controlled_by' is better, because no ambiguity is possible: as it is not allowed to link outputs of two leader modules to a follower at the same time.
-However, a better name is to be searched, the proposition is 'linked_input'.
+Further evaluation discovered, that coming back to a parameter like 'controlled_by' is better, because no ambiguity is possible: as it is not allowed to link outputs of two controller modules to one controlled module at the same time.
+Instead of 'controlled_by' 'linked_input' is also proposed as name.

-Even outside a leader - follower relation, it is possible that a target is getting inactive.
+Even outside a controller - controlled module relation, it is possible that a target is getting inactive.
 For this reason it is proposed to have an additional 'control_active' boolean parameter for this.

 Example: a power supply with 2 modules voltage and current.